ArknightsAssets/ArknightsGamedata/README.md

 Check out [ArknightsGameData](https://github.com/Kengxxiao/ArknightsGameData) and [ArknightsGameResource](https://github.com/yuanyan3060/ArknightsGameResource) for alternative repositories.

 My thanks goes out to [Kengxxiao](https://github.com/Kengxxiao), [VaDiM](https://github.com/aelurum) and all the other Arknights-related devs.

+As of chapter 15 CN is broken, I do not plan on reviving it anytime soon.